vgl-hub/rdeval/README.md

 rdeval testFiles/random1.fastq 10 // computes summary statistics, including coverage (expected genome size 10bp)
 ```

+Additional documentation for rdeval is available in [ReadTheDocs](https://rdeval-documentation.readthedocs.io/).

 ## How to cite

 **Rdeval** is part of the gfastar tool suite.
 If you use **rdeval** in your work, please cite: